alexb7711/BulletJournal/2020/March.md

 ### School
 - [X] Wait for decision email :)
+- [ ] Start figuring out comittee and courses

 ### Work
-- [ ] Have a better attitude at work
+- [X] Have a better attitude at work
 - [ ] Walk a mile a day

 ### Hobby